highchair/highchairdesign-com/_posts/2013-02-12-stop-saying-mobile.md

 >
 > Mobile Users will become ‘Users’, Mobile Web will become ‘Web’ and they’ll be so many devices in so many sizes that deciding what to ring fence as a Mobile device will become impossible.
 I’d argue that it already is.

-— <cite>Jim Ramsden in [No More Mobile](//jimramsden.com/notes/no-more-mobile)</cite>
+— <cite>Jim Ramsden in [No More Mobile](https://jimramsden.com/notes/no-more-mobile)</cite>

 <aside class="archive__statement">
 I wrote this in 2013, and am keeping it published it because I find it interesting as a historical artifact — this is what we were concerned about 4 years after the iPhone made web design a lot more complicated.
-Most of the core points here are still true, but the App examples are out of date.
 </aside>